JrDunbar/JrDunbar/README.md

 and learned the basics of machine language programming.
 The Commodore 64 and Apple 2 were hot stuff, and me along with most of the world had not even the remotest idea of the impact computers would have in our lives.

-I see learning to code as a great way to keep my mind active and challenged as the years & miles begin to be felt and a slower lifestyle reluctently becomes more necessary.
+I see learning to code as a great way to keep my mind active and challenged.
 For now its a hobby and like 40 years ago I have no idea of where it will lead.

 Reach out to me here: jeff4449@icloud.com